 Lawrence Johnston was an influential garden designer and plantsman who created the world famous gardens at Hidcote in the Cotswolds.

-Lawrence created Hidcote after his mother Gertrude Winthrop bought the 300-acre estate.
+Lawrence created the gardens at Hidcote after his mother Gertrude Winthrop bought the 300-acre estate.

-He returned to live in Little Shelford in 1922 before later moving to Hidcote.
+He then returned to live in Little Shelford in 1922 before later moving back to Hidcote.

 Other sections on the Little Shelford history website